MBAigner/Open-Document-Labeling/README.md

 A page of a document is shown in the main screen.
 Users can draw rectangles over document regions in order to label them.
+This is done by simply clicking on the according region for starting or ending the labeling process.

 <img src="./documentation/labeling_env.png" width="500" />

+Pages as well as annotation classes can be switched using the following keyboard commands:

 <img src="./documentation/keyboard_usage.jpg" />

 ## Output Format

+The output file containing the labeled regions is then stored as a CSV file ```data/custom/``` as ```gt_labeled_datetime.csv```.
+The label coordinates are stored absolute.
+However, we will provide the used width and height of pages in order to make it possible to transform the coordinates if needed.
+The file contains the following columns:
+* ```file```:  path to the labeled input file
+* ```page```: annotated page referring to the file, starting with 0
+* ```width```: absolute width of the page
+* ```height```: absolute height of the page
+* ```bounding_box```: list containing the annotated regions.
+Those are stored using 8 coordinates, referred to the 4 corner points: top left, bottom left, bottom right, top right.

 ## Project Structure